devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

 meta.yaml explained
 ^^^^^^^^^^^^^^^^^^^

-There is an important file called ``meta.yaml`` in every dap.
-It contains mandatory information about the dap as well as additional optional metadata.
+There is an important file called ``meta.yaml`` in every DAP.
+It contains mandatory information about the DAP as well as additional optional metadata.
 Let's see an explained example:

 ::